 The Company is licensed by the Malta Financial Services Authority to carry on long term business of insurance, including life insurance and life re-insurance, as authorised under the Insurance Business Act (Chapter 403 of the Laws of Malta).
-The Group is also authorised to provide investment services in terms of the Investment Services Act (Chapter 370 of the Laws of Malta).
+The Group (the Company and its subsidiary, Growth Investments Limited) is also authorised to provide investment services in terms of the Investment Services Act (Chapter 370 of the Laws of Malta).

-Business review 2020
+Business review 2021

-MAPFRE MSV Group registered a profit before tax of €15.0 million for the year ended 31 December 2020, up 3.5% on the previous year where a €14.5 million profit before tax was generated.
-Profit after tax is recorded at €10.3 million, down 12.1% on the €11.7 million in the previous year.
+MAPFRE MSV Group registered a profit before tax of $\leq 16.7$ million for the year ended 31 December 2021, up 11.3% on the previous year where a $\leq 15.0$ million profit before tax was generated.
+Profit after tax is recorded at $\leq 10.6$ million, up 2.9% on the $\leq 10.3$ million in the previous year.